agiga-quanta/feasible-path/README.md

 - Go to create a [neo4j sandbox](https://neo4j.com/sandbox/), click on 'Launch a Free Sandbox', agree to the terms, launch a blank sandbox, click on 'Open' green button to open a browser tab to access the sandbox.
 - first, copy the context of this [Cypher query](cql/step_2_custom_schema.cql), paste it into the query box, click on the blue button to run it.
 - second, copy the context of this [Cypher query](cql/step_3_case_study_import.cql), paste it into the query box, click on the blue button to run it.
-- then run the following to see the whole graph:
+- then run the following to see the whole graph of `case-1` or `case-2`:

+        MATCH (n) WHERE n.uid ENDS WITH "case-1" RETURN n

+        MATCH (n) WHERE n.uid ENDS WITH "case-2" RETURN n

+- for the whole graph without lemmatized words

-        MATCH (n) RETURN n
+        MATCH (n) WHERE n.uid ENDS WITH "case-2" RETURN n

 ### How to reproduce this on your computer